Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 ![drop down example](./assets/dropdownimg.png)

 The player should only function if the user has a valid subscription and is logged in.
-If this is not the case, a dropdown box is displayed with methods for the user to login or subscribe.
+If this is not the case a dropdown box is displayed with methods for the user to login or subscribe.

-Add the dropdown box below the player and provide the necessary url paths to your login or subscription pages:
+Add the dropdown box below the player and provide the necessary URL paths to your login or subscription pages:

 ```html
 <div className='dropdown-container' ref={dropdownRef}>